 Users can approve or unapprove pages, which sets a flag at the top of the page to appropriately indicate whether the page has been approved or not, and by whom.

 - Anybody can register as an 'approver' of any page.
-This is done by clicking on the 'register' hyperlink.
+This is done by clicking on the Register.
 An important concept behind the macro is that users can define the approval process by simply adding themselves as an approver.

 - Pages are approved when all the registered approvers mark the page as approved.

 - A page is marked as 'unapproved' until all the people in the approval list have approved it.

 - Pages with registered approvers display the list of people who have registered as approvers.

 - Users who view a page that is not approved are able to easily navigate to the last approved version by clicking on the relevant link.

 - Approvers can unregister themselves without affecting the approval status of documents they approved in the past.
 However, this may affect the approval state of pages that are currently unapproved (i.e. if the user removes themselves from a page where they were only person left to approve the page, then the page would be approved.

 - The use of dynamic macros makes page approval impossible, because content of the dynamic data can change at any time.
 The page approval macro will not allow pages with unknown macros to be approved.